E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ![Network Topology](./images/topology.png)

 VLAN 10 contains the end-user network, while VLAN 20 is used for network management.

-The management server and both switch management interfaces are assigned to VLAN 20.
-R0 provides the default gateway for both VLANs through Router-on-a-Stick.
+The management server and both switch management interfaces use VLAN 20, and R0 provides the default gateway for both VLANs through Router-on-a-Stick.

 ---